 I am mostly known for creating life-size photographs of whales, with an emphasis on the inquisitive expressions of their eyes.
 A process that encompassed twelve years of my life to create fourteen life-size whale portraits.
-Everything I create expresses an awareness that all photographs taken throughout history, are the cosmos taking a self-portrait.
+I create with the awareness that every photograph taken throughout history, is a self-portrait of the cosmos.
 It is this feeling of connectedness that I seek to convey through every photograph.

 My new work reveals the sun’s surface in vivid detail, as viewed through Earth’s varied atmospheric states.
 Dramatic landscape elements anchor the experience to challenge our perceptions of reality and our place within an infinite void.
 The process is complex and often requires the use of three telescopes equipped with infrared cameras and a monochrome video camera with scientific filters.
 This equipment is often backpacked in the Sierras to capture Sun/Earth interactions that occur only a few moments each year.

 Following my father’s death in 2015 and a near death experience of my own a few months later, I felt compelled to explore the oneness I felt with whales through other subjects.
 My creative journey revealed an avenue for deeper connection to the cosmos, personal transcendence, and peace of mind.